Portuguese Linguica Sausages

 - Add the wine to the meat mix, then mix thoroughly either using a Kitchenaid on low for 60-90 seconds or with your (very clean) hands.
 This is important to get the sausage to bind properly.
 Once it is mixed well, put it back in the fridge while you clean up again.

 - Stuff the sausage into the casings.
 Do whole coils before making links.
 Twist off links by pinching the sausage down and twisting it, first in one direction, and then with the next link, the other direction.
-Or you could tie them off with butcher’s string.
+(Here's a quick video on making the links) Or you could tie them off with butcher’s string.

 - Hang the sausages in a cool place.
 If it is warm out or if you are smoking your links, hang for one hour.
 If you have a place where the temperature will not go higher than 38°F, you can hang them as long as overnight.